ibm-cloud-docs/vmwaresolutions/services/f5_considerations.md

 You can install more than one instance of this service as needed.
 {: shortdesc}

-For vCenter Server with NSX-T™ instances, F5 BIG-IP is supported for NSX-T 3.1 and VMware vSphere® 7.0.
+* For vCenter Server with NSX-T™ instances, F5 BIG-IP is supported for NSX-T 3.1 or later and for VMware vSphere® 7.0.

-For vCenter Server with NSX-V instances, F5 BIG-IP is supported for vSphere 6.7.
+* For vCenter Server with NSX-V instances, F5 BIG-IP is supported for vSphere 6.7.

 {{site.data.keyword.vmwaresolutions_full}} offers promotions for some services.
 Promotional pricing offers a number of months free of charge for a service’s licenses, if the service has license charges.
 For more information, see [Promotions for VMware Solutions services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices#vc_addingservices-service-promotions).